Ovnuniarchos/synth-et-quatre/fmsynth/docs/cmds.markdown

 1B vv oo nn
 : Set FM (vibrato) LFO for voice `vv`, with operator mask `oo`,to LFO number `nn`.
 1C ff hh ll
-: Set LFO number `ff` frequency to `(hh:ll)/256` Hz.
+: Set LFO number `ff` frequency to `(unsigned)(hh:ll)/256` Hz.
 1D ff nn
 : Set wave `nn` for LFO number `ff`.
 Waves 0-3 are internal.
 Waves 4+ are user-defined, and must be defined before use.
 1E ff nn
 : Set LFO number `ff`'s duty cycle high byte to `nn`.
 The duty cycle is then `duty_cycle/16777216`%.
+1F ff nn
+: Set waveform phase for LFO `ff`, to `nn/256`%.
+FE
+: Dumps the command buffer to console, up to this command.
 FF
 : Ends the command list.
-Any unrecognized command ends the command list, but this is the only command guaranteed to end the list.
+Any unrecognized command ends the command list, but this is the only command guaranteed to ever have this meaning.